 - Seascape near Les Saintes-Maries-de-la-Mer is one of my favorites so think of me when you see it.

+You can’t spend three days in Amsterdam and not grab a Heineken!
 A short walk from the Van Gogh Museum is the Rijksmuseum (we didn’t go in, but of course you can) and Rijksmuseum Garden.
 After exploring the gardens, you can make your way to the Heineken Experience.
 It’s about a 7 minute walk away and a really cool experience.
-From the line up of all the different bottles to the brewing history and more, Heineken went above and beyond at the end of the 90 minute tour.
+From the lineup of all the different bottles to the brewing history and more, Heineken went above and beyond at the end of the 90-minute tour.
 You’ll have to see for yourself.
 You’ll also want to grab your two free beers in the ‘Best Dam Bar in Town’ at the end of the tour!

 Red Light District